 Cape Town, South Africa

-Lee has over 10 years of senior management experience focusing on national, regional as well as international development, with postgraduate academic experience in the fields of Organisational Psychology as well as Health Policy and Systems.
+Lee has over 10 years of senior management experience focusing on national, regional as well as international development, with postgraduate qualifications in the fields of Organisational Psychology as well as Public Health.
 Lee comes from an activist community background, being the co-founder and chair of the first LGBTI Youth Network in South Africa and correspondingly being active in the formation of an LGBTI youth movement in the country.
 On completion of his postgraduate studies, he coordinated an ARV access programme, for a regional pharmaceutical establishment, that focused on health & wellness management of patients.
 Thereafter he entered the formal development sector managing the national caring schools programme on behalf of IBIS and the Multi-Agency-Grants-Initiative, a programme which enabled safe spaces for orphaned and vulnerable learners across South African rural school communities.
 Following that he began working at Hivos on their HIV&AIDS as well as LGBTI programme, and thereafter, for several years, managed their regional Southern Africa Sexual Rights and Diversity programme spanning 10 countries.
 The support given within the programme was in the form of grant making, capacity strengthening, coaching and facilitating networking as well as executing knowledge development and dissemination initiatives.
 Lee is now now anchored in Cape Town working at Positive Vibes, in the capacity of Deputy Director, with a primary focus on overall organisational innovation as well as developing and strategically leading the regional programmes portfolio which focuses on Health and Rights programming spanning more than 18 countries across Africa and Asia.

 Michelle Davidson, Head of Finance, Admin and HR